ConnectNowUK/docs/docs/api-philosophy.md

 ### Via the request payload

 You can post the API token as part of the actual request payload, especially when making `POST` requests.
+The form parameter is `api_token`.

 ### Via headers